 Each trial is led by a lead principal investigator (PI), with other veterinarians and staff providing expertise and support.
 All clinical studies are rigorously evaluated by the Clinical Studies Review Committee (CSRC) and the Institutional Animal Care and Use Committee (IACUC) prior to approval.

 The CSRC is a group of doctors and experts that reviews the detailed plan of a clinical trial for scientific quality and correct study design, serves to ensure informed consent and protect animals from conflict of interest issues.
 The IACUC reviews research protocols and conducts evaluations of the animal care and use, which includes the results of inspections of facilities.

 If you are interested in enrolling your pet into a study, you will receive a consent form that provides details about the study, your responsibilities/commitments associated with the study, potential risks and benefits, and what financial considerations are provided following enrollment.
 You will be given opportunities to discuss the study with your family/friends, regular veterinarian, and study personnel.
 Should you then decide to enter your pet into the study, you will be asked to sign the consent form (this process is termed Informed Consent).

-Most studies require several visits to Cummings Veterinary Medical Center, although some studies are relatively simple and only one visit is required.
+Most studies require several visits to Foster Hospital for Small Animals, although some studies are relatively simple and only one visit is required.
 In certain instances, your pet may need to stay overnight for treatment or monitoring associated with the study.
 At all times during any clinical study, the health and well being of your pet are monitored very closely by the study team.

 The success of any clinical trial depends entirely on recruitment and enrollment of an appropriate population of patients.
-Cummings Veterinary Medical Center has a broad array of trials currently underway ranging from cancer to arthritis.
+Foster Hospital for Small Animals has a broad array of trials currently underway ranging from cancer to arthritis.

 Please explore a comprehensive and updated list of our current clinical trials.
 The study requirements are also provided so you can often quickly determine if your pet may be eligible for a study.